rinojs/rinojs/README.md

     console.log("loaded")
 </d:js>
-// The example below is a JSON property that you can pass to the components
+// The example below is a JSON property that you can pass to a component
 // You can have multiple different properties, so you can pass different properties to different components
 <d:test>
     {